-named-rrchecker read a individual DNS resource record from standard input and checks if it is syntactically correct.
+named-rrchecker - syntax checker for individual DNS resource records named-rrchecker read a individual DNS resource record from standard input and checks if it is syntactically correct.

 The -h prints out the help menu.

 The -o origin option specifies a origin to be used when interpreting the record.